 These are the questions surveyors are asking when they go to a facility for an Infection survey.

-These come directly from the CMS directive for surveyors.
 The surveyor did not deviate from these questions.
 Please make sure you share with your staff and that they know the answers.

 1. When do you perform hand hygiene?